oubino/z_disk/README.md

 ```

 The following args are optional:
-    -a If specified then aligns each z-disk with x axis
+    -a If specified then aligns each z-disk with x axis - NOTE THAT DISTANCES BETWEEN POINTS ARE NOT PERFECTLY PRESERVED

 6. (Optional) visualise
     - Visualiase the .csv pointcloud data